Chart Color Schemes

 The level of residential development activity in Condobolin is very low in comparison to the average area assessed nationally by AreaSearch

-This marks a significant shift from the current housing pattern, which is predominantly composed of houses (95.0%).
+New building activity in Condobolin consists of 78.0% detached houses and 22.0% townhouses or apartments, preserving its low density nature and appealing to space-seeking buyers.
+This marks a significant shift from existing housing patterns, which are currently 95.0% houses.
 This change may indicate diminishing developable land availability and evolving lifestyle preferences, as well as housing affordability needs.
-The estimated population per dwelling approval in Condobolin is 809 people, reflecting its quiet and low-activity development environment.
-With projected stability or decline in population, the area should experience reduced housing demand pressures, benefiting potential buyers.
+The estimated population per dwelling approval in Condobolin is 809 people, reflecting its quiet, low activity development environment.
+With population projections showing stability or decline, the area should see reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development